varunyvr5856/enterprise-cicd-project/README.md

-# Enterprise Cloud Banking Platform (Sample Project)
+# Enterprise Cloud Banking Platform

 This is a sample DevOps / Cloud Engineer portfolio project including: